List of Little House on the Prairie books: The First Four Years

 The ninth book in the series, The First Four Years (novel), and the final book to feature Laura as the protagonist, follows the earliest years of Laura and Almanzo's marriage.
 Found after Wilder's death, the book was published in its original draft form in 1971.

-The First Four Years derives its title from a promise Laura made to Almanzo when they became engaged.
+The title is from a promise Laura made to Almanzo when they became engaged.
 Laura did not want to be a farm wife, but she consented to try farming for three years.
 At the end of that time, Laura and Almanzo mutually agreed to continue for one more year, a "year of grace".
 Over the course of the novel, which is set near De Smet, South Dakota, Laura and Almanzo's daughter, Rose, is born, they lose their unnamed son shortly after his birth, they suffer a bout of diphtheria that leaves Almanzo in poor health for the rest of his life, and they lose their house in a fire.
 The book ends at the close of that fourth year on a rather optimistic note.
 In reality, a two-year drought and several other tragic events eventually put the Wilders into debt and drove them from their land.
 They later founded a successful fruit and dairy farm in Mansfield, Missouri, where they lived comfortably until their respective deaths.

-The Spinoff Series
+Spinoff series

 The Martha Years

 Stories about Laura's great-grandmother, Martha Morse Tucker, written by Melissa Wiley, illustrated by Renée Graef: